weiminn/ros_tutorials/readme.md

  CATKIN_DEPENDS roscpp sensor_msgs
 )
 ```
-> `CATKIN_DEPENDS` tells the other pacakges that `find_package` our package on which dependencies are being passed along.
+> `CATKIN_DEPENDS` tells the other packages that `find_package` our package on which dependencies are being passed along.

 > This function must be called before declaring any targets with `add_library`, or `add_executable`.